Wind-WindKids/winding/samples/sophieandwind/ice.md

 @right: image, portrait-oriented
 Cockpit view, Sophie in a headset, piloting her eGull, holding the control stick with her right hand.
-Small heads-up display on the eGull’s canopy, showing altitude, speed bar, horizon, autopilot.
+Small heads-up display on the eGull’s canopy, almost full battery bar on the left side, showing altitude, horizon, autopilot.
 Wind’s eGull flying in a distance, the sun bright.

 --